AlistairKeiller/OCS15-final-project/README.md

 **Running the code:**

-To run the code, run EvilHangmna.java in a terminal of size 253 wide x 55 tall.
+To run the code, run EvilHangmna.java in a terminal of size 253 wide x 55 tall ( by default ).
 The UI will probably look very odd if the your terminal's size is not configured correctly in Display.java.
 If you decrease the width, it will probobly throw a index out of bounds error when trying to render the "you lost, but keep trying!" text.

 **Core Functioanlity Design Process:**